diclophis/Age-Of-Discovery/README.md

             CrewCondition

         CrewMember
+          has :energy
-          has Energy
+          has :loyalty

 # Your Quest

 Your ancestors once enjoyed the luxuries of nobility until disaster reduced them to poverty and obscurity.
 To win Age-Of-Discovery you must gain fortune and fame through bold adventures, and restore your family name to honor.

 ## Earn Gold

 Start off trading with nearby ports.
 Discover where to buy and sell goods to make the best profit.

 ## Gain Fame